dgor82/dgor82.github.io/dev_style_guide.md

 I use the A.I. plugin of JetBrains Rider to auto-generate my commit messages, with the following default prompt (in the A.I.
 Plugin's settings) having proven to generate accurate and useful summaries on the right level of detail.
 Feel free to copy and modify to your delight!

 > Avoid overly verbose descriptions or unnecessary details.
 Start with a short sentence in imperative form, no more than 50 characters long.
+Don't forget to make it imperative, rather than past tense.
 Then leave an empty line and optionally continue with more details in bullet point form.
 Only add details if the changes made are not very minor or cosmetic e.g. a single rename or clean-up.
 In that case, no further bullet points / details are needed.
 Just in case details are needed, for more substantial commits, follow these guidelines: